Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

 II-sample = 1

 The fifo depth is 4 and each iteration latency is 93 clock cycles.
 Each output is programmed to come out at an interval of 1000 clock cycles. f the sample-ii is 1, the fifo is soon filled full of the data (within 93 clock cycles) while the first output is still not coming yet.
 Another 6 data are immediately discarded.
-The following diagram depicts that the final outcome only has 4 duty_cycles.
+The following diagram depicts that the final outcome only has four duty_cycles.

 .. image:: /images/tutorial_svpwm_duty_cosim_iisample1.png
    :alt: svpwm_duty_cosim_iisample1